The Philodendron Rio or Philodendron hederacerum ‘Rio’ to be correct, is a simple to care for houseplant with a unique appeal.

 - If you see slow growth, an excellent and simple home remedy can be the use of coffee beans.
 You can place the beans in the soil or use a bit of coffee and pour it into the soil.

-Frequently Asked Questions about the Philodendron Rio
+Frequently Asked Questions About Philodendron Rio

 What should I do in case the leaves become leggy?